okhanokbay/ExpyTableView/README.md

 ```ruby
 pod 'ExpyTableView'
 ```
-Or you can manually drag and drop the ExpyTableViewCell.swift to your project, then use it.
+Or you can manually drag and drop the ExpyTableView.swift to your project, then use it.

 ## How to use